katherinemillar02/effects-of-dietary-choice-on-lifespan-in-drosophila-melanogaster/README.md

 This was a Genetics Society funded internship hosted by the Professor Tracey Chapman lab at University of East Anglia (UEA) in Summer 2022.

 The aim of this project was to investigate the effect of altered protein:carbohydrate (P:C) ratios and dietary choice on lifespan in male and female *Drosophila melanogaster*.

-This projected investigated the divergent diet choices of *Drosophila melanogaster*, and looked at:
+This project looks at:

 - How males chose compared to females (Experiment 1)
 - How mated females chose compared to virgin females (ExperimentS 2a and 2b)